 Before we dive into Neptune settings, a very important thing that often is not taken in mind by many traders is to prepare your optimisation tab in cTrader so your workshop as best as possible.
 It's very important cause it will direct which way optimisation will go and how good results you will get.

-Moving on to Backtest settings on Optimisation Tab, hidden under gear icon:
+Moving on to Backtest settings on Optimisation Tab, hidden under the gear icon:

 This is a very important place: you have to set the Data field to “Tick data from Server (accurate).
 This way, you don’t have to set manually fixed spread values and more important – you will get much more precise results.
 Also, set your Starting Capital to the lowest possible (1000) as it will make comparing results easier.

 Tick data requires much more time and a strong machine to perform all backtests.
-This is caused by many information in every price change by every tick on every candle.
-You don’t get that info if you select just open prices info – which also is super simplified and don’t need many resources to calculate – but you know what?
-These single ticks that optimisation would not see done on open prices can make your settings act totally different on live results – and yes, in extreme cases it would constantly lose money even if open prices backtests shown settings were amazing.
-So pay attention to always use tick data if you really want more stable results.
-Yes, it's worth it even it took much more time to calculate all backtests (open data optimisation can take few hours, tick data one can take a few days or weeks depending on how strong the CPU do you have).
+This is caused by much information in every price change by every tick on every candle.
+You don’t get that info if you select just open prices info – which also is super simplified and doesn’t need many resources to calculate – but you know what?
+These single ticks that optimisation would not see done on open prices can make your settings act totally different on live results – and yes, in extreme cases it would constantly lose money even if open prices backtests showed settings were amazing.
+So pay attention to always using tick data if you really want more stable results.
+Yes, it's worth it even if it took much more time to calculate all backtests (open data optimisation can take a few hours, tick data can take a few days or weeks depending on how strong the CPU you have).

 The fourth one is Optimisation Method, nothing to change here from default:

-Genetic Algorithm is some kind of smart cTrader technology that forces optimisation to follow the way that it finds optimal for criteria you set before.
-Grid way is just testing every possible combination of both parameters – and believe me, you don’t want that cause it will take years especially on tick data.
+A genetic Algorithm is some kind of smart cTrader technology that forces optimisation to follow the way that it finds optimal for criteria you set before.
+The grid way is just testing every possible combination of both parameters – and believe me, you don’t want that cause it will take years, especially on tick data.
 The market will change its cycle a few times before you finish and the best results will be not the best anymore.